-Leadership Anchorage has launched its 24th year with a cohort of 14 leaders from a wide range of backgrounds, experience, and sectors across the Anchorage bowl.
-Although restrictions in response to COVID-19 have altered delivery of the program this year, LA program staff have made adjustments to ensure continuity of the core elements of the program so that participants are able to develop strong connections across the LA network; practice and strengthen essential 21st century leadership competencies; and tackle real, immediate needs within the Anchorage community through LA “Level Up” projects.
+Leadership Anchorage has launched its 24th year with a cohort of 14 leaders from a wide range of backgrounds, experiences, and sectors across the Anchorage bowl.
+Although restrictions in response to COVID-19 have altered delivery of the program this year, LA program staff have made adjustments to ensure continuity of the core elements of the program so that participants are able to develop strong connections across the LA network; practice and strengthen essential 21st-century leadership competencies; and tackle real, immediate needs within the Anchorage community through LA “Level Up” projects.

 Voter Engagement Specialist, Alaska Center

 Dimitrios Alexiadis is a 2018 graduate of UAA where he earned a bachelor's degree in Economics with personal interests in political science, statistical analysis, and complex systems.

 Dimitrios moved to Alaska from Texas at the age of five with his single mother who worked as a nurse in Bethel.
 As a child, his mother made sure he had relationships and respected the elders in rural Alaska, where he traveled to many villages and had experiences that he might not have elsewhere including volunteering for the Kuskokwim 300 dog sled race, and the historic Cama-i Dance Festival - community events that bring people together for competition, cultural sustainability, revitalization and downright celebration!